Guest Lecturer (Voice)

 On Faculty since 2012

 In addition to his teaching schedule, Christopher maintains an active singing career.
-A specialist in oratorio and concert works, Christopher has soloed with Music of the Baroque, Apollo Chorus, North Shore Choral Society, Evanston Bach Week Festival, Rockford Bach Chamber Choir, Chicago Chamber Orchestra and Chicago Youth Symphony, the Antioch Chamber Ensemble and with Ars Antiqua, Ars Viva, Chicago Camerata and the Grant Park Music Festival.
-Christopher has also been a soloist with the Bach Aria Group in Stony Brook, New York.
+A specialist in oratorio and concert works, Christopher performed as soloist with Music of the Baroque, Apollo Chorus, North Shore Choral Society, Evanston Bach Week Festival, Rockford Bach Chamber Choir, Chicago Chamber Orchestra and Chicago Youth Symphony, the Antioch Chamber Ensemble and with Ars Antiqua, Ars Viva, Chicago Camerata and the Grant Park Music Festival.
+Christopher has also been soloist with the Bach Aria Group in Stony Brook, New York.
 His opera credits include lead tenor roles in “Rigoletto,” “The Rake’s Progress,” “Amahl and the Night Visitors,” “Die Fledermaus,” “Abduction from the Seraglio,” “Bastienne and Bastien,” “The Magic Flute” and “The Crucible.”
-Christopher attended the AIMS program in Graz, Austria where he was a finalist in the International Meistersinger Competition.
-He also placed first in the Chicago Union League Civic and Arts Foundation Competition, and has received awards from the Mozart Society of Chicago and Friends of Austria.
+Christopher attended the AIMS program in Graz, Austria, where he was a finalist in the International Meistersinger Competition.
+He also placed first in the Chicago Union League Civic and Arts Foundation Competition and has received awards from both the Mozart Society of Chicago and Friends of Austria.